SAP-samples/teched2022-DA281/exercises/dd3/README.md

 The main functionalities of Replication Flows cover:

 - Model data replication from a selected source to a selected target.
-In this case a more simplified way of realizing "mass data replication use cases" is being offerent to move data very easy from a source to a target system
+In this case a more simplified way of realizing "mass data replication use cases" is being offered to move data very easy from a source to a target system

 - Initial focus on 1:1 replication of with simple projections and filters, e.g. adding, adjusting and removal of columns as well as ability to provide row-level filters on one or multiple columns